 Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to the financial statements can be found on pages 17-45 of this report.
+The notes to the financial statements can be found on pages 17-44 of this report.

 Other information.
-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning budgetary comparison information, the District's progress in funding its obligation to provide postemployment benefits, and information on the District's share of the net pension liability for PERS along with the information for the District's contributions to PERS.
-Required supplementary information can be found on pages 46-52 of this report.
+In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning budgetary comparison information, the District's progress in funding its obligation to provide post-employment benefits, and information on the District's share of the net pension liability for PERS along with the information for the District's contributions to PERS.
+Required supplementary information and the notes to required supplementary information can be found on pages 45-52 of this report.